Nolancchu/200-Years/README.md

     <p><em>date:</em> This column contains a timestamp with the year, month, day, hour, minute and second the match started.
 For the purposes or our research, we shortened it to only year, month, and day.</p>
   </li>
   <li>
-    <p><em>champion:</em> This column contains strings with the name of the champion played.
+    <p><em>champion:</em> In League of Legends, each player selects a character to play, called a champion.
+This column contains strings with the name of the champion played.
 This column contains a string if the row is a player row, and null if the row is a team row.</p>
   </li>
   <li>
     <p><em>position:</em> This column contains strings representing the position played by a player.
 It can be any of the following: "top", "jng", "mid", "bot", or "sup".
 This column contains one of the prior strings if the row is a player row, and null if the row is a team row.</p>